MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/overview.md

 ---
 # Microsoft.PowerShell.Crescendo overview

-PowerShell, like other shells, is capable of invoking command-line tools like any shell.
+PowerShell, like other shells, is capable of invoking command-line tools.
 However, it would improve the experience if the command-line tool could participate in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.